-Terubong Seafood is one ‘chu char’ that is tucked away in a row of shop houses facing the very busy Jalan Paya Terubong.
-This place specializes in seafood and is popular among the neighborhood!
+Ah Chui Seafood is a ‘chu char’ place tucked away in a row of shop houses facing the very busy Jalan Paya Terubong in Penang.
+This outlet specializes in seafood and is popular among the neighborhood!

-The sauce of the grilled fish was spicy sweet, coupled with the fantastic onions!
+The sauce of the grilled fish was spicy sweet

-Next was the homemade fishball soup which itself was very fragrant with some added Chinese wine!
-The fishballs in the soup were squarish in shape with a soft texture.
-I would recommend everyone to try out this dish.
+Next was the homemade fishball soup, very fragrant with added Chinese wine!
+The fishballs in the soup were squarish in shape with soft texture.
+I particularly like the dish and would recommend everyone to try it.

-We had the sambal belacan fried with lady fingers.
+We had the sambal belacan fried with lady fingers and onions.
 It came with great aroma and nice belacan flavor.
 This dinner cost RM85 inclusive of drinks.

 Sambal belacan lady fingers, awesome!